 It is important to identify any corporate policy that prevents employees from using mobile devices while working because it will influence what multi-factor authentication solution you implement.
 There are solutions, such as the one provided through the implementation of Azure AD security defaults, that only allow the use of an authenticator app for verification.
-In the event your organization has a policy that prevent the use of mobile devices, then you should consider one of the following options
+If your organization has a policy preventing the use of mobile devices, then consider one of the following options:

 Deploy a time-based one-time base password (TOTP) application that can run on secure system

 Implement a third-party solution that enforces multi-factor authentication for each user account in the partner tenant that provides the most appropriate verification option